Last updated

 Account capabilities

-• Account scope is defined by environment configuration.
+• Account scope is defined by the environment configuration.

 • Self-service portal configurations and user management.